 California red-legged frogs enter a dormant state during summer or dry weather (estivate) in small mammal burrows and moist leaf litter.
 They have been found up to 100 feet from water in adjacent dense riparian vegetation.

-The frogs breed from November through March.
-Northern red-legged frogs breed in January to March, soon after the ice melts, while frogs in southern localities have earlier breeding records, November through March.
+Northern localities of California red-legged frogs breed in January to March, soon after the ice melts, while frogs in southern localities have earlier breeding records, November through March.

-The species is endemic (native and restricted) to California and Baja California, Mexico, at elevations ranging from sea level to approximately 1,500 meters (5,000 feet).
+The species is endemic (native and restricted) to California and Baja California, Mexico, at elevations ranging from sea level to approximately 5,000 feet (1,500 meters).
 Records of the California red-legged frog are known from Riverside County to Mendocino County along the Coast Range; from Calaveras County to Butte County in the Sierra Nevada; and in Baja California, Mexico.

 California red-legged frogs are still locally abundant within portions of the San Francisco Bay area (including Marin County) and the central coast.

 Within the remaining distribution of the species, only isolated populations have been documented in the Sierra Nevada, northern Coast, and northern Transverse ranges.